 - Several recent publications.
 Especially important for paintings in the museum and store rooms are Liedtke 1995 and 2003, Mols 1999 (with many references to Soprintendenza and ICCD photographs), and Falzone 2004.

 - Obviously the museum and store rooms in Ostia.
-But the room of the paintings in the museum (Sala XI) that was opened in the early 1960's has been closed for a long time, and the paintings in the store rooms are today stacked closely next to each other and are thus basically inaccessible.
+However, the room of the paintings in the museum (Sala XI) that was opened in the early 1960's has been closed for a long time, and the paintings in the store rooms are today stacked on top of each other and are thus basically inaccessible.

-Many ICCD photographs of detached paintings were taken when the paintings had been moved to some ancient building, that must be the Horrea Epagathiana (see below, "The work of C.C. van Essen").
-When it comes to the store rooms we can distinguish three periods: the use of these Horrea, which was the situation in 1958 (documented by the ICCD); walls and panels in a modern store building (documented on Soprintendenza photographs); the present situation (all the paintings stacked next to each other).The inventory numbers
+Many ICCD photographs of detached paintings were taken when the paintings had been moved to an ancient building, that must be the Horrea Epagathiana (see below, "The work of C.C. van Essen").
+When it comes to the store rooms we can distinguish three periods: the use of these Horrea, which was the situation in 1958 (documented by the ICCD); walls and panels in a modern store building (documented on Soprintendenza photographs); the present situation (all the paintings stacked on top of each other).The inventory numbers